szpajder/libacars/doc/API_REFERENCE.md

-  either by a boolean flag indicating whether a particular fragment is the final fragment of the message, or by specifying the total size of the reassembled message in bytes (the reassembly process is deemed complete after receiving that amount of data).
+  either by a boolean flag indicating whether a particular fragment is the final fragment of the message, or by specifying the total size of the reassembled message in bytes (the reassembly process is deemed complete after receiving that amount of data) or by specifying the expected fragment count.

+- The user may decide if the engine shall allow out-of-order delivery of fragments or not.

+- If out-of-order delivery is not allowed, sequence numbers may optionally wrap at a certain constant value specified by the user.

-- Fragments of each message must be passed to the reassembly engine in correct order.
-Duplicates (consecutive repetitions of a fragment with the same sequence number) are allowed (they are skipped), but sequence number gaps and reversals are not allowed (however see below for an exception).
+- Duplicates (consecutive repetitions of a fragment with the same sequence number) are skipped.
+If sequence numbers do not wrap, then this also applies to fragments with sequence numbers lower than the previously received fragment.

 - Non-zero reassembly timeout must be specified for each message.
 This is particularly important when sequence numbers wrap often.
 The engine must